kpbarasa/AWS-S3-/README.md

-# AWS-S3 Uploading Files to S3 bucket
+# AWS-S3 Uploading Get Delete Files from S3 bucket

 <p>
     S3, or Simple Storage Service, is a cloud storage service provided by Amazon Web Services (AWS).
 Using S3, you can host any number of files while paying for only what you use.